KimDaegyu-Dev/GestureIO/README.md

 ## Overview

-GestureIO is an innovative open-source project that enables intuitive computer control through hand gestures.
+GestureIO is an open-source project that enables intuitive computer control through hand gestures.
 By utilizing computer vision technology, it allows users to interact with their computer using natural hand movements, making human-computer interaction more accessible and intuitive.

 ## Features

 ### Mouse Control

 - Move cursor using index finger
-- Left click with point gesture followed by four fingers
+- Left click with point gesture followed by standby gesture
 - Right click with three fingers followed by fist gesture
-- Drag and drop using two fingers
+- Select using right two/three fingers
-- Scroll up/down using two/three fingers
+- Scroll up/down using left two/three fingers

 ### Window Management